Menu

 Requirements: Junior status (at least 45 credits earned, but no later than 75 credits); GPA of 3.25 or higher and a 3.5 or higher in all ENSP major requirements is required

-The Application Packet will include: an official UMD transcript; a personal statement of interest in and a rational for the proposed research topic; and a letter of support from the thesis advisor
+2. a personal statement of interest in and a rationale for the proposed thesis topic;

 Helpful resources: